Investor Relations

 Equity Residential re-assess the needs of our Human Rights Policy as the company grows appropriate to its size and circumstances.

-Equity Residential (the “Company”) has created this OHS management system which is inclusive of the principles of Plan-Do-Check-Act (PDCA), as outlined by ISO 45001.
-The Company periodically reviews and refines its processes to seek continual improvement.
-These principles are applied to our management system and to our property operations.
+Equity Residential has created this OHS management system and policy which is inclusive of the principles of Plan-Do-Check-Act (PDCA), as outlined by ISO 45001.
+We periodically review and refine its processes to seek continual improvement.
+These principles are applied to our management system.

 OHS Governance

-The Company has established a full service Risk Management Department within its Legal Department and also has a Risk Management Task Force, consisting of Facilities, Legal, Property Operations and Risk Management, responsible for coordinating the safety operations of the Company in order to ensure the protection of our most valuable asset, our employees.
+Equity Residential has established a full-service Risk Management Department within its Legal Department and also has a Risk Management Task Force, consisting of Facilities, Legal, Property Operations and Risk Management, responsible for coordinating our safety operations in order to ensure the protection of our most valuable asset, our employees.
 At each property, the Community Manager/General Manager is ultimately responsible for safety.
-The Company requires monthly safety meetings for all Company property staff.
+Equity Residential requires monthly safety meetings for all property staff.
 Items that may be discussed during these meetings are identified by the Risk Management Department based on seasonal conditions, recent incidents and trends.
+Discussions of employee safety and potential risks occur between the Risk Management and Facilities and Property Operations as needed.
+Consultations around safety are held with employees and managers if counseling or a safety violation is warranted.

 Plan

-The Company determines and assesses OHS risks and opportunities, and establishes OHS objectives including, but not limited to, general safety rules (such as equipment and machinery maintenance and operation, personal protective equipment, safe use of chemicals and first aid), and our Hazard Communication Program (which includes Safety Data Sheets (SDS), emergency response guidance, and training).
+Equity Residential determines and assesses OHS risks and opportunities, and establishes OHS objectives including, but not limited to, general safety rules (such as equipment and machinery maintenance and operation, personal protective equipment, safe use of chemicals and first aid), how to reduce OHS incidents, and improvements to our Hazard Communication Program (which includes emergency response guidance and its own training).
+Safety Data Sheets (SDS) are required per contractual agreements to be collected from suppliers of all hazardous substances and reviewed by the Service Manager.

 Do

-The Company implements the processes, activities, initiatives, and action plans as determined by its Risk Management Department and the Risk Management Task Force.
+Equity Residential implements the processes, activities, initiatives, and action plans as determined by its Risk Management Department and the Risk Management Task Force.
+We provide safety training to employees to raise awareness and reduce potential safety incidents.

 Check

 The Risk Management Department continuously monitors and measures activities and processes with regard to the Workplace Safety Manual and OHS objectives and reports the results promptly to the appropriate parties.
+In alignment with OSHA, Equity Residential has procedures in place to investigate work-related injuries, ill health, diseases and incidents.
 The Risk Management Department periodically re-evaluates OHS objectives and the measures implemented to achieve these objectives, with a focus on identifying what was successful in reaching OHS goals and what failed to reach the desired impact.
+Given the nature of our business, Equity Residential has limited OHS incidents.

 Act